Applications of artificial intelligence: Healthcare

-The early detection of diseases like cancer is made possible by AI algorithms, which diagnose diseases by analyzing complex sets of medical data.
-For example, the IBM Watson system might be used to comb through massive data such as medical records and clinical trials to help diagnose a problem.
-Microsoft's AI project Hanover helps doctors choose cancer treatments from among the more than 800 medicines and vaccines.
-Its goal is to memorize all the relevant papers to predict which (combinations of) drugs will be most effective for each patient.
-Myeloid leukemia is one target.
-Another study reported on an AI that was as good as doctors in identifying skin cancers.
+For certain disorders and diseases, AI algorithms can aid in diagnosis, recommended treatments, outcome prediction, and patient progress tracking.
+Early detection of diseases like cancer is made possible by AI algorithms, which diagnose diseases by analyzing complex sets of medical data.
+For example, Microsoft's AI project Hanover helps doctors choose cancer treatments from among the more than 800 medicines and vaccines.
+Studies have shown AI capable of identifying skin cancers and diagnosing eye conditions, similar to an ophthalmologist, and recommending treatment referrals via transfer learning.
 Another project monitors multiple high-risk patients by asking each patient questions based on data acquired from doctor/patient interactions.
-In one study done with transfer learning, an AI diagnosed eye conditions similar to an ophthalmologist and recommended treatment referrals.